luisjavierjn/corrientazo-a-domicilio/README.md

 **domain**: this module contains all the domain objects which are related to the problem that the project is dealing with.
 Here we can find the following: Drone which is the device that make the shipping, Route which represent the path to follow to get to the address destination and Grid which represents an square geological map for making the Drone to be aware about what it is its location.

-**core**: this module contains all the Ports, that mean, the java interfaces that the application use to connect to for using some functionality.
+**core**: this module contains all the Ports, that means, the java interfaces that the application use to connect to for using some functionality.
 So we can find in here ports for the layers Inbound, Outbound, Services and App, where each of them encapsulate an specific behaviour through the Adapters.
 Some implementations suggest to put all these layers within a parent module called Infrastruture.
 Nevertheless, it is also useful having these layers at the same level into the project for visual accomodation and for not complicating the files structure.

 **inbound**: this module deal with reading text files, but we can create another package inside the Inbound module so we can get the same information from a database.
 The main reason of this module is dealing with different inputs.